jasperbaes/Conditional-Access-Validator/README.md

   </p>
 </p>

-The Maester Conditional Access Test Generator is part of tool #4 in the <a href="https://www.jbaes.be/CAB">Conditional Access Blueprint</a>, a CA framework.
+The Conditional Access Test Validator is part of tool #4 in the <a href="https://www.jbaes.be/CAB">Conditional Access Blueprint</a>, a CA framework.

 # 🚀 About

-The Maester Conditional Access Test Generator is a PowerShell tool that automatically generates <a href="https://maester.dev">Maester.dev</a> test for Conditional access, based on your current Conditional Access setup. <a href="https://maester.dev">Maester.dev</a> is a Microsoft Security test automation framework.
+The Conditional Access Validator is a PowerShell tool that automatically generates <a href="https://maester.dev">Maester.dev</a> test for Conditional access, based on your current Conditional Access setup. <a href="https://maester.dev">Maester.dev</a> is a Microsoft Security test automation framework.

 TODO: GIF van example report